kschweiger/TDDIntroduction/markdown/advanced_topics.md

         return [l for l in f.read().split("\n") if l != ""]
 ```

-The initial idea would be to just path the open and give it a return value:
+The initial idea would be to just patch the open and give it a return value:

 ```python
 def test_fs_open(mocker):